oscar0617/Lab07-AREP-Twitter/README.md

 ## Installing on AWS

 Keep in mind that you will need an active AWS account to run this project on cloud.
+You can find the microservices on this repository on the branch `microservices` to check the full configuration on each microservice.

 ### MicroServices & Deployment on S3